mpuening/learn-jakartaee/learn-jakartaee-jpa/README.md

 Note: Sometimes Liberty goes into a seemingly infinite loop with errors building the data source.
 I do not know why.
 I just restart Liberty.
 ```

+If using Cargo, open your browser to [index.jsp](http://localhost:8080/learn-jakartaee-jpa/index.jsp)

 From that `index.jsp` page, you can go to a page that adds people to the database.